Software Quality Assurance, Quality Control, Testing — the Basics of Software Quality Management

 Seven Principles of Software Testing

-Before wrapping up, let’s touch upon the principles of software testing that every QA professional should know and apply in order to ensure effective and reliable outcomes.
-These seven principles are described in the book “Foundations for Software Testing” by Dorothy Graham, Erik Van Veenedaal, and Isabel Evans and serve as guiding rules.
+Before wrapping up, let’s touch upon the principles of software testing that every QA professional should know and apply to ensure effective and reliable outcomes.
+These seven principles are described in the book “Foundations for Software Testing” by Dorothy Graham, Erik Van Veenendaal, and Isabel Evans and serve as guiding rules.

-First and foremost, it’s important to understand that testing doesn’t insure against mistakes.
-As we’ve mentioned earlier, there’s no 100% bug-free software and the whole idea of testing is to ensure that the number of these issues is reduced to a minimum.
+First and foremost, it’s essential to understand that testing doesn’t insure against mistakes.
+As we’ve mentioned earlier, there’s no 100% bug-free software, and the whole idea of testing is to ensure that the number of these issues is reduced to a minimum.

 Now imagine more complex software with numerous features and value options.
-To fully test this software, teams would need to spend weeks creating every possible scenario and input, which is impractical and costly.
-Therefore, instead of wasting time and resources on a task that’s not possible to accomplish, organizations focus on the most critical areas of software where defects are most likely to occur.
+To fully test this software, teams must spend weeks creating every possible scenario and input, which is impractical and costly.
+Therefore, instead of wasting time and resources on a task that’s impossible, organizations focus on the most critical areas of software where defects are most likely to occur.

 As we stated earlier, the cost of fixing a bug increases exponentially throughout the software development life cycle, so it’s important to involve professional teams as early in the development process as possible.
 By working in parallel with the development team, test engineers can quickly identify defects and bugs and ensure they don’t add up and destroy the logic of the entire product.